plone/plone.restapi/docs/source/serialization.md

 ---
 html_meta:
-  "description": ""
+  "description": "Throughout the REST API, content needs to be serialized and deserialized to and from JSON representations."
-  "property=og:description": ""
+  "property=og:description": "Throughout the REST API, content needs to be serialized and deserialized to and from JSON representations."
-  "property=og:title": ""
+  "property=og:title": "Serialization"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Serialization"
 ---

 # Serialization